What's a Bonobo?

 What’s so cool about bonobos?

-Bonobos are peaceful and cooperative, and they know a secret we humans don't – how to not kill each other.
+Bonobos are peaceful, cooperative, and welcoming to newcomers.
 Bonobos are endangered and could go extinct in our lifetime.
 We're on a mission to stop that.

 They are our closest living relatives